haihala/jsonpp/README.md

 }
 ```

-There are cases when some function demands a specific type.
-JSON++ has mostly
+There are cases when some function demands a specific type. jsonpp has mostly
 the same types as regular JSON, those being:

 - number is split to int and float while evaluating and then recombined to number in the output